Enrolled Agents: How an IRS Enrolled Agent Can Help You With Taxes

-An enrolled agent can offer sound advice about many of the solutions to tax issues offered by the IRS.
-The complexity of the solutions offered by the IRS to deal with tax problems are something that an enrolled agent is highly trained to negotiate.
+An enrolled agent can offer sound advice about many of the solutions to tax issues provided by the IRS.
+The complexity of the solutions provided by the IRS to deal with tax problems are something that an enrolled agent is highly trained to negotiate.

 The following are examples of some of the resolutions that an IRS enrolled agent can negotiate on your behalf.